badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

-### Q- What is the Difference between Univariate, Bivariate, and Multivariate analysis
+### Q15- What is the Difference between Univariate, Bivariate, and Multivariate analysis

 - **Univariate Analysis:**
     - Analysis of a single variable.